 There are guidelines for GPs to help them decide who needs to have a blood test and who needs a referral to a specialist.
 This si usually a blood specialist called a haematologist.

 Most of the UK nations have targets for suspected leukaemia.
 For example, you might have blood tests very urgently within 2 days.
 Or you may see a specialist immediately (within a few hours).
 These time frames are not included in Scotland guidance.
 But wherever you live, you are seen as quickly as possible.

 These guidelines vary slightly between the different UK nations.
 The following is a summary.

 Guidelines say if you are:

-Your GP will consider offering you a special blood and urine test within 2 days at any age if your blood and urine tests are abnormal, and suggest that you could have myeloma.
+Your GP will offer a special blood or urine test within 2 days at any age if your blood and urine tests are abnormal, and suggest that you could have myeloma.

 If the results of your urine or blood tests, or other tests such as bone X-rays, suggest you could have myeloma then your GP will make an urgent referral to a haematologist.

 Remember that myeloma is uncommon, and very rare in people under 40.
 Having symptoms such as back pain can be caused by other conditions, and does not always mean that you have myeloma.
 But it is important to be checked out.

 Sometimes you might feel that your GP is not concerned enough about your symptoms.
 If you think they should be more concerned, print this page and the symptoms page.
 Ask your GP to talk it through with you.
 Together you can decide if you should see a specialist.